-Representing Chelsio's third-generation iWARP RDMA design, T5 builds on the RDMA capabilities of T3 and T4, which have been field proven in numerous large, 100+ node clusters, including a 1300-node cluster at Purdue University.
-The T5 adds support for atomic RDMA operations, immediate RDMA data, and advanced end-to-end completion semantics for HA applications.
-For Linux, Chelsio supports MPI through integration with the OpenFabrics Enterprise Distribution (OFED), which has included T3/T4 drivers since release 1.2.
-For Windows HPC Server 2008, Chelsio shipped the industry's first WHQL-certified NetworkDirect driver.
-For Windows Server 2012 Chelsio shipped the industry's first WHQL-certified SMB 3.0 driver.
-The T5 design reduces RDMA latency from T4's already low three microseconds to 1.5 microseconds.
-Chelsio achieved this two-fold latency reduction through increases to T5's pipeline speed and controller-processor speed, demonstrating the scalability of the RDMA architecture established by T3/T4.
+Representing Chelsio's fourth-generation iWARP RDMA design, T6 builds on the RDMA capabilities of T3 and T5, which have been field proven in numerous large, 100+ node clusters, including a 1300-node cluster at Purdue University.
+The RDMA capabilities have also been proven with GPUDirect installations.
+The T6 adds support for SRQ (Shared Receive Queues), and advanced end-to-end completion semantics for HA applications.
+For Linux, Chelsio supports MPI through integration with the OpenFabrics Enterprise Distribution (OFED), which has included T3 and T5 drivers since release 1.2.
+For Windows HPC Server 2008, Chelsio shipped the industry's first WHQL-certified Network Direct driver.
+For Windows Server 2012, Chelsio shipped the industry's first WHQL-certified SMB 3.X driver.
+The T6 design reduces RDMA latency from T5's already low 1.5 $\mu$ s to 1 $\mu$ s.
+Chelsio achieved this two-fold latency reduction through increase to T6's pipeline speed and controller-processor speed, demonstrating the scalability of the RDMA architecture established by T3 and T5.

-To substantiate T5's leading iWARP latency, Chelsio will publish benchmarks separately.
-At 1.5 microseconds, however, T5's RDMA user-to-user latency is expected to be lower than that of InfiniBand DDR solutions.
-Furthermore, independent tests have shown that latency for previous versions of the Terminator ASIC increases by only 1.2 microseconds in a 124-node test.
+To substantiate T6's leading iWARP latency, Chelsio will publish benchmarks separately.
+At 1 $\mu$ s, however, T6's RDMA user-to-user latency is expected to be on par with InfiniBand solutions.
+Furthermore, independent tests have shown that latency for previous versions of the Terminator ASIC increases by only 1.2 $\mu$ s in a 124-node test.
 By comparison, InfiniBand and competing iWARP designs show large latency increases with as few as eight connections (or queue pairs).
-This superior scaling with node count suggests T5 should offer latencies comparable to InfiniBand QDR and FDR in real-world applications.
+This superior scaling with node count suggests T6 should offer latencies comparable to InfiniBand EDR in real-world applications.

 Although MPI is popular for parallel-processing applications, there exists a set of connectionless applications that benefit from a low-latency UDP service.
 These applications include financial-market data streaming and trading as well as IPTV and video-on-demand streaming.
-Chelsio has added UDP-acceleration features to T5 and is supplying software that provides a user-space UDP sockets API.
-As with RDMA, Chelsio expects T5 will deliver 1.5 microsecond end-to-end latency for UDP packets.
-Application software can take advantage of T5's UDP acceleration using a familiar sockets interface.
+Chelsio has enhanced UDP-acceleration features to T6 and is supplying software that provides a user-space UDP sockets API.
+As with RDMA, Chelsio expects T6 will deliver 1 μs end-to-end latency for UDP packets.
+Application software can take advantage of T6 UDP acceleration using a familiar sockets interface.